 May is Maternal Mental Health Month, readers, and we’re bringing you true, but touching, stories from moms just like you who have shut down the stigma of postpartum mood disorders (PPMD) and shared their experiences with us in hopes of bringing awareness to this important topic.
 We’re sharing some obvious and other hidden symptoms and facts about PPMD and including resources for support.
 Stay tuned all this month for these stories and more.

 Me, Too – Defeating Depression Series

-Post originally appeared on Amaris’s blog: Crumbs & Glamour
+Post originally appeared on Amaris’s blog: Crumbs & Glamour and reprinted with permission.

 It’s always in the shower when I have my real shaking my fist at God moments.
 When no one’s around and it’s just the hot water washing away my tears.
 When I can weep bitterly and no one will hear me.
 But this time was different.

 I moseyed my way to the shower, I hadn’t taken one in what seemed like weeks, I just felt like an indifferent and filthy blob that needed a deep clean.
 I was hoping the shower would clean my soul.
 That the water would wash away all my anger.
 That maybe if I made it hot enough it would burn away the tormenting thoughts within me.
 I was hoping for a spiritual cleansing where God would miraculously intervene.
 And maybe he did, but just not how I would imagine.
 I had no energy to do anything.
 So, once I got in the shower, I just sat down and cried.

 And then I thought to myself, “I can’t live this type of hell anymore.
 It’s time I end it.
 I can’t go another year experiencing constant sadness and indifference.
 Neglecting my children because I just can’t get my sh*t together.
 My husband and children would be better without me.”